 During my first year in business, I tried stupidly hard to never let motherhood impact on my work.
+I would win this motherhood juggle, this struggle.
 Ignoring the exhaustion, over-compensating for small-person illnesses and working every spare moment I could to juggle the demands of family and self-employment.

 It couldn’t continue, though.
 I was feeling the burn, dropping plates left, right and centre and always, always coming last on my to-do list.

 Crying tears of frustration as I somewhat manically rocked my infant son back to sleep, praying for another hour to complete a near-deadline project was not how I wanted to live.

 How had I got here?
 And how could I find my way back?

 It had started like it had for many mums or mums-to-be.
 I was freelancing before our second child was born and had given notice to all but my two regular clients, deciding I could manage some work while the baby napped.
 Maybe it would even be good to have some time away from the intensities of a newborn, whom I’d secretly always thought of as more hard work than heavenly.
 (Give me some giggles and positive feedback, baby, then I’ll start enjoying you.)

 And ultimately, I had considered the reality of shutting up shop completely: about my future – about my way back in.

 So, while barely scraping five broken hours of sleep each night, I trudged on with the days, saying yes all of the times I should have said no. I refused to acknowledge the tight knot in my chest with the ping of each email notification; carrying stress around with me, just like I carried my baby.